Is this your child's symptom?

-- Wear long pants, long-sleeved shirts and a hat
+- Wear long pants, a long-sleeved shirt and a hat.

-- Avoid being outside when the insect is most active.
-Many insects that cause itchy bites are most active at sunrise or sunset (e.g., chiggers, no-see-ums, mosquitoes).
+- Avoid being outside when the bugs are most active.
+Many insects that cause itchy bites are most active at sunrise or sunset.
+Examples are chiggers, no-see-ums, and mosquitoes.

-- Insect repellents containing DEET are effective in preventing many insect bites.
+- Insect repellents that contain DEET are helpful in preventing many insect bites.
 Read the label carefully.

-- DEET is a very effective mosquito repellent.
-It also repels ticks and other bugs.
+- DEET is a very effective bug repellent.
+It also repels ticks and other insects.

-- The American Academy of Pediatrics (2003) has approved the use of DEET in a concentration of 30% or less for all children over 2 months of age.
+- The AAP approves DEET use over 2 months of age.
+Use 30% DEET or less.
 Use 30% DEET if you need 6 hours of protection.
 Use 10% DEET if you only need protection for 2 hours.
+(AAP 2003).

-- Don't apply DEET to the hands if the child sucks on their thumb or fingers.
+- Don't put DEET on the hands if your child sucks on their thumb or fingers.
+(Reason: prevent swallowing DEET.)

-- Warn older children who apply their own repellent that a total of 3 or 4 drops can protect the whole body.
+- Warn older children who apply their own DEET to use less.
+A total of 3 or 4 drops can protect the whole body.

-- Apply to exposed areas of skin.
-Do not apply to eyes or mouth.
-Do not apply to skin that is covered by clothing.
-Don't put any repellent on areas that are sunburned or have rashes because the DEET is more easily absorbed in these areas.
+- Put it on exposed areas of skin.
+Do not use near the eyes or mouth.
+Do not use on skin that is covered by clothing.
+Don't put DEET on sunburns or rashes.
+Reason: DEET can be easily absorbed in these areas.

-- Remember to wash it off with soap and water when your child returns indoors.
+- Wash it off with soap and water when your child comes indoors.

-- Caution: DEET can damage clothing made of synthetic fibers, plastics (e.g., eye glasses), and leather.
-DEET can be applied to cotton clothing.
+- Caution: DEET can damage clothing made of man-made fibers.
+It can also damage plastics (such as eye glasses) and leather.
+DEET can be used on cotton clothing.

-- Apply it to shirt cuffs, pant cuffs, shoes and hat.
+- Put it on shirt cuffs, pant cuffs, shoes and hats.

-- You can also put it on other outdoor items (shoes, mosquito screens, sleeping bags).
+- You can also use it on other outdoor items (mosquito screens, sleeping bags).